- Dual Undergraduate Degree Options

 This information is current and accurate as of the date of this publication.
 The most current information related to Gainful Employment Programs may be found on the Graduate Admission website at admissions.iit.edu/graduate.

 Illinois Institute of Technology and Midwestern University have a Dual Acceptance Program for Midwestern’s Chicago College of Pharmacy (CCP).
-To be eligible for this program, students must meet IIT’s admission requirements and also be selected for admission by the CCP Admissions Committee.
-Successful applicants will be ensured a seat at CCP upon successful completion of the pre-pharmacy requirements within two years at IIT; maintain a minimum cumulative pre-pharmacy GPA of 3.20; and earn a grade of "C" or higher in all required courses.
-The Pharmacy College Admissions Test (PCAT) is waived for students who successfully complete the pre-pharmacy program at IIT and who are admitted to CCP in the Dual Acceptance Program.
+To be eligible for this program, students must meet Illinois Tech’s admission requirements and also be selected for admission by the CCP Admissions Committee.
+Successful applicants will be ensured a seat at CCP upon successful completion of the pre-pharmacy requirements within two years at Illinois Tech; maintain a minimum cumulative pre-pharmacy GPA of 3.20; and earn a grade of "C" or higher in all required courses.
+The Pharmacy College Admissions Test (PCAT) is waived for students who successfully complete the pre-pharmacy program at Illinois Tech and who are admitted to CCP in the Dual Acceptance Program.

 For further information see www.midwestern.edu.

 The university encourages students of all majors to study abroad during part of their undergraduate careers.
 Studying abroad enriches the college experience by providing a different intellectual and cultural environment and enriches the academic program by giving breadth to the major discipline.

 Students wishing to study abroad should contact the Study Abroad Office in the International Center for information and advising.
 The application process should begin approximately one year before study abroad is anticipated, with the application deadline falling one semester prior to study abroad.
 Only students whose applications are approved by the Study Abroad Committee are permitted to participate in study abroad.
 Students maintain full-time student status at the university for the duration the study abroad program.